ryantd42/NY-Legislative-Git/2023/S6919A-2023/bill.md

  ANY PERSON OR CIRCUMSTANCE SHALL BE HELD INVALID, THE REMAINDER OF  THIS SECTION  AND  THE  APPLICATION  OF  SUCH  PROVISION  TO OTHER PERSONS OR CIRCUMSTANCES SHALL NOT BE AFFECTED THEREBY.
   § 2.
-This act shall take effect immediately.
+This act shall take effect immediately and shall  expire  and  be deemed repealed 2 years after such date.